Do you collect email addresses, but struggle to turn your leads into sales through your email marketing campaign?

 For instance, instead of only focusing on leads that are ready to buy, create content for your website that caters to leads across all buying stages.
 You can reach people in all different buying stages by producing content that addresses their specific questions, concerns, and provides the information they seek.

-To reach leads at the top of your funnel, you’ll want to publish educational content regarding your business, your products or services, and your industry.
+To reach and nurture leads at the top of your funnel, you’ll want to publish educational content regarding your business, your products or services, and your industry.
 Think of this content as an educational introduction to your business rather than a sales conversation.

 To reach leads in the middle of your funnel, you’ll want to publish content assuming people are already familiar with what you sell.
 However, your focus should be on convincing people why your particular product is the best.
 Why should they buy from you when there are ten other companies, some with lower prices?

-To reach leads at the bottom of your funnel, you’ll want to publish content that reinforces their belief in your brand and encourages or even asks them to make a purchase.
+For lead nurturing at the bottom of your funnel, you’ll want to publish content that reinforces their belief in your brand and encourages or even asks them to make a purchase.

 Pay-per-click (PPC) ads are a fantastic way to generate targeted leads on a regular basis.
 PPC ads are an ideal lead source because if someone clicks on your ad to find your website, you know they’re interested in your company or product.
 When your leads are targeted, your emails will be more effective.